Deleting emission allowances and credits

 “Carbon-neutral” products or services

-Companies wishing to offer “carbon-neutral” products or services typically do this by buying emission allowances or credits equivalent to their greenhouse-gas emissions and then deleting them.
+Companies and private individuals wishing to offer “carbon-neutral” products or services typically do this by buying emission allowances or credits equivalent to their greenhouse-gas emissions and then deleting them.
 In so doing, they ensure that their greenhouse-gas emissions are offset by a similar emission reduction somewhere else.

-This is also an option for private individuals who wish to do the same thing, but private individuals are required to have an account in the Danish EU ETS Registry in order to buy and delete emission allowances or the Danish Kyoto Registry in order to buy and delete credits.
-However, there are undertakings and environmental organizations which offer to do this on behalf of others.
-To make sure that the specified number of emission allowances or credits are deleted on your behalf, you must ask the undertaking or organization to present documentation proving that the deletion took place.
+There are undertakings and environmental organizations which offer to do this on behalf of others.
+To make sure that the specified number of emission allowances or credits are deleted on your behalf, you should ask the undertaking or organization to present documentation proving that the deletion took place.